GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 data-validation connections list
 ````

-As you see above, Teradata and BigQuery has a different set of custom arguments(for example project_id for BQ vs host for Teradata).
+As you see above, Teradata and BigQuery have different sets of custom arguments (for example project_id for BQ versus host for Teradata).

 Every source type requires its own configuration for connectivity.
+Below is the expected configuration for each source type.
-Below is an example of the expected configuration for each source type.
+Every source type requires its own configuration for connectivity.
+Below is the expected configuration for each source type.

 ##### BigQuery
 ```